 Choosing a power bank to charge your phone on the go isn’t easy.
 Between the different brands, charging powers, and battery capacities, the choices are endless.
 But sometimes, a product stands out from the rest because it is so obvious and simple that we can’t help but wonder why we had to wait this long for it.

-The Anker 622 Magnetic Battery ($69.99) fits that bill.
-I’ve had two of these for about six months, and they’ve become essential additions to both my everyday pouch and travel backpack.
+The Anker 622 Magnetic Battery ($39 at Amazon) fits that bill.
+I’ve had two of these for about sixteen months now, and they’ve become essential additions to both my everyday pouch and travel backpack.
 The reason is simple: They’re compact, light, and simply convenient.

 To address the elephant in the room first, yes, the Anker 622 Magnetic Battery is obviously more adapted to recent iPhone models.
 But it does work on Android devices too if you use a compatible case or stick a magnetic MagSafe adapter to the back of your phone.
-Two of my colleagues here use it with their iPhones, while I have a Moment (M) Force case ($49) on my Pixel 6 Pro that lets me attach the battery magnetically.
+Two of my colleagues here on Android Authority use it with their iPhones, while I have a Moment (M) Force case on my Pixel 6 Pro ($39), Pixel 7, and Pixel 7 Pro ($39) that lets me attach the battery magnetically.

 I just bring my phone near the power bank and let the magnets do their thing.
 Snap, done.

 The simplicity of magnets and wireless charging is why I keep coming back to this despite owning many other more powerful portable batteries.
 I can’t overstate how “mindless” it is to juice up my phone by just bringing the power bank near it and letting the magnet do its thing.
+That’s why I love this MagSafe accessory ecosystem.
 I don’t think about alignments or plugging and unplugging.
 Snap, done.